-By the end of English 223, students will be able to choose their specialization (poetry or prose fiction), advance to the next level of coursework (323-Fiction Writing or 324-Poetry Writing), and declare the Creative Writing Minor.
+By the end of English 223, students will be able to choose their specialization (poetry, prose fiction, or creative non-fiction), advance to the next level of coursework (323 - Fiction Writing, 324 - Poetry Writing, or 325 - Art of the Essay), and declare the Creative Writing Minor.
 Each required course allows students to build skills in and awareness of the practice of either poetry or prose fiction.

 The Creative Writing Minor course sequence is: